MV Mavi Marmara: Gaza Freedom Flotilla

 However, IHH Turkey has denied any links to the group in Germany and, as of 2016, continues to work on projects in Gaza.
 Turkish legal authorities are investigating allegations that one of the key figures behind the May 2010 Gaza flotilla, Fehmi Bülent Yıldırım, was involved in transferring funds to al-Qaida, the Turkish daily Habertürk reported on June 15, 2012.

 The IHH acquired the Mavi Marmara at a cost of $800,000, to be defrayed by public donations, as no shipowner was willing to risk their vessel on the journey.
 The ship took part in a flotilla of ships operated by activist groups from 37 different countries with the intention of directly confronting the Israeli blockade over Gaza.
 On May 30, 2010, while in international waters and en route to Gaza, Israeli Naval Forces communicated that a naval blockade over the Gaza area was in force and ordered the ships to follow them to Ashdod Port or to be boarded.
 The ships declined and were boarded in international waters.
-The boarding started at 2 am on May 31, 2010, and was completed by 8 am.
-Reports from journalists on the ship and from the UN report on the incident concluded that the Israeli military opened fire with live rounds before boarding the ship.
+The boarding started at 2 a.m. on May 31, 2010, and was completed by 8 a.m.
+Reports from journalists on the ship and from the UN report on the attack concluded that the Israeli military opened fire with live rounds before boarding the ship.

 Violent incident

 Passengers on the ship actively attempted to thwart a landing on the ship by Israeli commandos.
-In the violent clash that followed, nine activists were killed (according to the UN Report), and a tenth died four years later of his wounds.
+In the violent clash that followed, nine activists were killed, according to the U.N.
+Report, and a tenth died four years later of his wounds.
 Several dozen activists were claimed to be injured, some seriously.
 Israel claimed 10 of its soldiers were injured, one seriously.

 The U.N. report stated that knives from the ship's kitchens (plus one traditional, ceremonial knife), some catapults (slingshots) and metal pipes the passengers cut from the ship's railings were found.
 Turkey unveiled its final report on the Israeli attack on the Gaza-bound aid convoy on February 11, 2011.
 The Israeli government-appointed Turkel Commission unveiled its final report in January 2011, and found both the blockade and the force used by the Israeli soldiers to be legal.
 A Polish authority on admiralty law, Professor Andrzej Makowski of the Polish Naval Academy in Gdynia, also upheld this view in an extensive article in the Israel Journal of Foreign Affairs in May 2013.